Merck Manual

 • Polyhydramnios is excessive amniotic fluid; it can be caused by fetal malformations, multiple gestation, maternal diabetes, and various fetal disorders.

-• It is associated with increased risk of preterm contractions, premature rupture of membranes, maternal respiratory compromise, fetal malposition or death, and various problems during labor and delivery.
+• It is associated with increased risk of preterm contractions, preterm labor, prelabor rupture of membranes, maternal respiratory compromise, fetal malposition or death, and various problems during labor and delivery.

 • If polyhydramnios is suspected, do ultrasonography to determine amniotic fluid index or single deepest pocket, and test for possible causes (including a comprehensive ultrasonographic evaluation).

-• Consider reducing amniotic fluid volume only if preterm labor occurs or if polyhydramnios causes severe symptoms.
+• Consider reducing amniotic fluid volume only if polyhydramnios causes severe maternal symptoms.

 • Begin prenatal monitoring with weekly nonstress tests as early as 32 weeks in patients with an amniotic fluid index of ≥ 30 cm.